Thom Yorke: Vocals

 Yorke has one of the widest vocal ranges in popular music.
 He is known for his falsetto, which Paste described as "sweet", "cautious" and "haunting".
 Rolling Stone described his voice as a "broad, emotive sweep" with a "high, keening sound".
 The Guardian described it as "instrument-like" and "spectral", and wrote that it "transcends the egocentric posturing of the indie rock singer stereotype".
-The music journalist Robert Christgau wrote that Yorke's voice has "a pained, transported intensity, pure up top with hints of hysterical grit below ...
+Consequence wrote that Yorke prioritises emotion over technique, and that his voice ranges from "delicate, almost breathless vulnerability" to "fearless experimentation".
+The critic Robert Christgau wrote that Yorke's voice has "a pained, transported intensity, pure up top with hints of hysterical grit below ...
 Fraught and self-involved with no time for jokes, not asexual but otherwise occupied, and never ever common, this is the idealised voice of a pretentious college boy ...
 Like it or not the voice is remarkable."

 Yorke often manipulates his voice with software and effects, transforming it into a "disembodied instrument".
 For example, on "Everything in Its Right Place" (2000), his vocals are treated to create a "glitching, stuttering collage".
-Pitchfork wrote in 2016 that, over the decades, Yorke's voice had evolved from "semi-interesting alt-rocker" to "left-field art-rock demigod" to "electronic grand wizard".
+In 2016, Pitchfork wrote that Yorke's voice had evolved from "semi-interesting alt-rocker" to "left-field art-rock demigod" to "electronic grand wizard".
 In 2006, Yorke said: "It annoys me how pretty my voice is.
 That sounds incredibly immodest, but it annoys me how polite it can sound when perhaps what I'm singing is deeply acidic."
 He said he keeps vocals in mind whenever he builds music, no matter the genre, and that he found it difficult to listen to dance music without imagining a voice.
 In 2023, Yorke said that his vocal range had dropped with age and that he now found "Creep" difficult to sing.

-In 2005, readers of Blender and MTV2 voted Yorke the 18th-greatest singer of all time.
-In 2010, Rolling Stone ranked him the 66th-greatest and wrote that he was one of the most influential singers of his generation, influencing bands such as Muse, Coldplay, Travis and Elbow.
+In 2010, Rolling Stone ranked Yorke the 66th-greatest singer and wrote that he was one of the most influential singers of his generation, influencing bands such as Muse, Coldplay, Travis and Elbow.
 In their updated 2023 list, Rolling Stone ranked Yorke the 34th-greatest singer, praising his "genuine edge of alienation".
+In 2026, Consequence named Yorke the 52nd-greatest.